 Of course, this incredible feat is a once in a lifetime mission that requires extensive dedication of time and energy.
 So, if you’ve been looking for the most challenging and the longest hike in New Zealand, here it is.

-The Best Hikes in South Island New Zealand – Tips
+Tips & Info For Hiking in South Island New Zealand

 With the list out of the way, here are some useful tips to help you make the most of your South Island hiking adventures!